winglessOracle/FastTrack/README.md

 ---

-FastTime is designed to be a helpful tool in your intermittent fasting journey.
+FastTime is designed to be a helpful tool in your fasting journey.
 Remember that fasting should be approached mindfully, and it's always a good idea to consult with a healthcare professional before starting any fasting regimen.